stuckyb/ontopilot/doc/import_methods_notes.md

 produces the same module as this ROBOT command:

 ```
-$ robot extract --method STAR --input po.owl --term-file terms.txt --output test.owl
+$ robot extract --method STAR --input po.owl --term http://purl.obolibrary.org/obo/PO_0009046 --output test.owl
 ```

 OWLTools is more flexible than ROBOT, though.
-For one thing, you can specify terms using only their ID or their label:
+For one thing, you can specify terms using only their OBO ID or their label:

 ```
 $ owltools po.owl --extract-module -m STAR PO:0009046 -o output.owl